aws-samples/aws-iot-greengrass-deploy-nvidia-deepstream-on-edge/README.md

 ### Step 9: Understand YAML script for cloudformation
 The major function for this script is to create a greengrass group.
 And to this greengrass group, we attach 6 modules:
 - Greengrass Core: a thing with certificates that helps this Greengrass group to connect to cloud MQTT server securely
 - Local Lambda function: we use this lambda function to run Deepstream within as a subprocess.
-We make this function long-live, and run in no-container mode.
+We make this function long-live, and run Greengrass container mode.
 - Greengrass Device: this is a separated thing with a different set of certs other than Greengrass Core.
-This set of certs is directly granted to Deepsteam app, so that Deepstream app can make secure connection with Greengrass Core, which is a local MQTT server
+This set of certs is directly granted to Deepsteam app, so that Deepstream app can make secure connection with Greengrass Core, which is a local MQTT server.
+Please refer to "Extra Note" section for more information on this.
-- Greengrass MachineLearning Resource: in this case, this resource is the resnet-10 model we uploaded in S3 in our deploy.sh file.
+- Greengrass MachineLearning Resource: in this case, this resource is the resnet-10 model we uploaded in S3 manually.
 It could also be coming directly from Sagemaker, or uploaded to S3 from other sources.
+- Other Greengrass Resource: we want to make sure the Greengrass container has all the hardware access within /dev/ repo on Jetson device to run this DeepStream app.
+The required resource might be different for applications, we need to make sure all of them are attached to the container.
+Otherwise, it would lead to inference failures.
 - Greengrass Subscriptions: we configure command messages to be published by cloud and subscribed by Deepstream app.
 And we configure performance update messages to be published from Deepstream app and subsribed by cloud.
 We can theoretically configure any publisher or subscribers based on our need, as long as they have the right credentials to communicate with MQTT server.

 This link posts more detailed information on this set-up: https://aws.amazon.com/blogs/iot/automating-aws-iot-greengrass-setup-with-aws-cloudformation/

 ### Step 10: Install Greengrass Python SDK in local lambda function
-For this demonstration, we are using sample DeepStream App developed by NVIDIA in their DeepStream.
-Within the Lambda function to be deployed, there is a compiled executable of sample DeepStream App and its config file.
-Within the config file, make sure you configure the source and sink correctly, so it can run on your Jetson device smoothly.

 In order to use Greengrass lambda function successfully, you also need to git clone the Greengrass SDK in your local Lambda function.
 ```
 cd $GG_DEPLOYMENT_HOME